 Robots are best suited for dirty, dull, and dangerous tasks.
 This paper focuses on algorithms for the dirty and dangerous task of construction in unstructured terrain.
 Applications range from rapid disaster response, like building levees and support structures, to remote construction in mines or space.
-The requirement of working in unstructured terrain frequently coincides with a lack of infrastructure, such as global positioning or a consistent shared global state estimate, that simplify coordination of multiple robots and deliberative planing.
-Distributed algorithms that use limited local information and coordinate through stigmergy solve this problem and provide scalable solutions.
-Robustness to poor sensing and irregular terrain can further be improved by using amorphous construction materials that comply to obstacles.
-Such construction is locally reactive, both on an algorithmic level, i.e. where robots
+The requirement of working in unstructured terrain frequently coincides with a lack of sensing and computing infrastructure that enables coordination of multiple robots and deliberative planing, such as reliable global positioning and a consistent shared global state.
+Distributed algorithms that use limited local information and coordinate through stigmergy solve this problem as well as providing scalability.
+Robustness to poor sensing and irregular terrain can further be improved by using amorphous construction materials that comply to irregular obstacles.
+Such construction is locally reactive, both on the algorithmic level, i.e. where robots deposit based on local cues, and a